-Our school nursing services will notify the relevant school when a pupil has been identified as having a medical condition that will require support in school.
+Our school nursing service will notify the school when a pupil has been identified as having a medical condition that will require support in school.
 This will be before the pupil starts school, wherever possible.
+They may also support staff to implement a child's IHP.

-Healthcare professionals, such as GPs and paediatricians, will liaise with our school nurses and notify them of any pupils identified as having a medical condition.
+Healthcare professionals, such as GPs and paediatricians, will liaise with the school's nurses and notify them of any pupils identified as having a medical condition.
+They may also provide advice on developing IHPs.

-Equal opportunities
+4. Equal opportunities

-Our trust is clear about the need to actively support pupils with medical conditions to participate in school trips and visits, or in sporting activities, and not prevent them from doing so.
+Our school is clear about the need to actively support pupils with medical conditions to participate in school trips and visits, or in sporting activities, and not prevent them from doing so.

-The trust and the individual school will consider what reasonable adjustments need to be made to enable these pupils to participate fully and safely on school trips, visits and sporting activities.
+The school will consider what reasonable adjustments need to be made to enable these pupils to participate fully and safely on school trips, visits and sporting activities.